MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MigrationBatch.md

 ```

 ### -ExcludeDumpsters
 This parameter is available only in the cloud-based service.
+It is used just for the public folder migrations from Exchange 2013/2016/2019 to Exchange Online.

-The ExcludeDumpsters switch specifies whether to migrate mailboxes without including the contents of the Recoverable Items folder (formerly known as the dumpster).
+The ExcludeDumpsters switch specifies whether to migrate public folder mailboxes without including the contents of the Recoverable Items folder (formerly known as the dumpster).
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter